 Jeff Bezos, world's richest man, set for inaugural space voyage

-Jeff Bezos, the world's richest person, on Tuesday is set to blast off aboard his company Blue Origin's New Shepard https://graphics.reuters.com/SPACE-EXPLORATION/BLUEORIGIN/jbyprzzympe/blue-origin.jpg launch vehicle for a suborbital flight as part of a history-making crew - another milestone in ushering in a new era of private space travel.

-VAN HORN, Texas: Jeff Bezos, the world's richest person, on Tuesday is set to blast off aboard his company Blue Origin's New Shepard https://graphics.reuters.com/SPACE-EXPLORATION/BLUEORIGIN/jbyprzzympe/blue-origin.jpg launch vehicle for a suborbital flight as part of a history-making crew: another milestone in ushering in a new era of private space travel.
+VAN HORN, Texas: Jeff Bezos, the world's richest person, on Tuesday (Jul 20) is set to blast off aboard his company Blue Origin's New Shepard launch vehicle for a suborbital flight as part of a history-making crew: Another milestone in ushering in a new era of private space travel.

-Branson got to space first, but Bezos is due to fly higher - 62 miles (100 km) for Blue Origin compared to 53 miles (86 km) for Virgin Galactic - in what experts call the world's first https://www.blueorigin.com/news-archive/first-human-flight-updates unpiloted space flight with an all-civilian crew.
+Branson got to space first, but Bezos is due to fly higher - 100 km for Blue Origin compared to 86 km for Virgin Galactic - in what experts call the world's first unpiloted space flight with an all-civilian crew.

-Bezos, founder of ecommerce juggernaut Amazon.com Inc, and his brother and private equity executive Mark Bezos will be joined in the flight by two others.
-Pioneering female aviator Wally Funk https://www.reuters.com/lifestyle/science/trailblazing-female-pilot-will-go-space-age-82-with-jeff-bezos-2021-07-01, 82, and recent high school graduate Oliver Daemen https://www.reuters.com/article/us-space-exploration-blueorigin/teenager-to-fly-with-bezos-in-inaugural-space-tourism-flight-idUSKBN2EL1ZJ?feedType=RSS&feedName=technologyNews, 18, are set to become the oldest and youngest people to reach space.
+Bezos, founder of ecommerce juggernaut Amazon Inc, and his brother and private equity executive Mark Bezos will be joined in the flight by two others.
+Pioneering female aviator Wally Funk, 82, and recent high school graduate Oliver Daemen, 18, are set to become the oldest and youngest people to reach space.

-Barring technical or weather-related delays, New Shepard is due to blast off around 8 a.m.
-CDT (1300 GMT) from Blue Origin's Launch Site One facility some 20 miles (32 km) outside the rural Texas town of Van Horn.
+Barring technical or weather-related delays, New Shepard is due to blast off around 8am CDT (9pm, Singapore time) from Blue Origin's Launch Site One facility some 32 km outside the rural Texas town of Van Horn.

 MINUTES OF WEIGHTLESSNESS